CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/fb-app-guide.md

 ## <a class="doc-top" name="intro"></a>Intro

-Facebook has made some changes recently to their App system such as a few settings that were once optional are now compulsory plus the inclusion of a new warning message titled: App Review required by August 1, 2018 to retain access to Facebook Platform APIs
+This is quite a complicated subject but some of the main points we try to cover in this guide are:

+- Is an App compulsory?
+- Where, why and how is it used?
+- How do I create an App?
+- Do I need to have my App reviewed?
+- Do I need a Privacy Policy?

 ## <a name="background"></a>App Background

-Before you get started creating a Facebook App let me explain a bit about what it is and how it's used by CoalaWeb Social Links.
+<div class="uk-alert">Before you get started creating a Facebook App let me explain a bit about what it is and how it's used by CoalaWeb Social Links.</div>

 ### <a name="bg-compulsory"></a>Is an App compulsory?